 Step Two: The Examination

-Purpose: To help the hearing care professional determine the nature of your hearing loss.
-Your hearing care professional may include tests like the following depending on his or her assessment of your needs.
+Next we’ll need to figure out the nature of your hearing loss.
+There’s a chance we will include hearing tests such as the following depending on his or her assessment of your needs:

-If you are suffering from a hearing loss, your results will be documented on an audiogram.
+If you are experiencing a hearing loss, your results will be documented on an audiogram.

 Step Four: Treatment Options